poifuture/golink-gh-pages/README.md

 `jekyll301` (default `false`): Generate jekyll front matters to do 301 redirection.
 This will improve the redirection performance in github pages.
 But it doesn't pass the query string to the targeted site.

+## Alternatives

+[golinks.io][golinks.io] is a reliable SaaS platform to provide the golinks to advanced users.

 ## Credits